HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/deletion.md

 :    a chimeric case, i.e. the sample is a mix of cells containing g.33344590\_33344592= and g.33344590\_33344592del
 ## Discussion

-!!! note "Can I use NG_012232.1"
+!!! note "Can I use NG_012232.1:g.123del6 to describe a 6 nucleotide deletion?"

-    g.123del6 to describe a 6 nucleotide deletion?: No, a deletion of more than one residue should mention the first and last residue deleted, separated using the range symbol ("_", underscore), e.g. NG_012232.1:g.123_128del and not NG_012232.1:g.123del6.<a name="6del"></a>
+    No, a deletion of more than one residue should mention the first and last residue deleted, separated using the range symbol ("_", underscore), e.g. NG_012232.1:g.123_128del and not NG_012232.1:g.123del6.<a name="6del"></a>

-!!! note "In the example above, <b>LRG_199t1"
+!!! note "In the example above, <b>LRG_199t1:c.3921del</b>, should the description based on a coding DNA reference sequence not be LRG_199t1:c.3922del?"

-    c.3921del</b>, should the description based on a coding DNA reference sequence not be LRG_199t1:c.3922del?: Strictly speaking you are right.
+    Strictly speaking you are right.
 However, for cases like this an exception was made to prevent that when c.3922del is translated back to a genomic position one would end up at the wrong nucleotide in the wrong exon (NC_000023.10:g.32456507del in stead of NC_000023.10:g.32459297del).

 !!! note "Is the description of a deletion of exon 17 as c.EX17del still allowed?"